ramosfabiano/FSND-Capstone/README.md

 In particular, we are implementing a *backend* , thus involving  data modelling, API design, role-based authentication/authorization, containerization and finally its deployment on a cloud platform.

 The context of this application is a "Casting Agency", an imaginary company that is responsible for creating and managing movies, actors, and their associations.
-We are then creating an API that allows manipulating the actors and movies database.

 ## Technology Stack

-The application is developed in Python 3.10.12, using the  [Flask](http://flask.pocoo.org/) framework.
+The application was developed in Python 3.10.12, using the [Flask](http://flask.pocoo.org/) framework.

-The database system used is [PostgreSQL](https://www.postgresql.org/), along with [SQLAlchemy](https://www.sqlalchemy.org/) Object Relational Mapper (ORM).
+The database system used was [PostgreSQL](https://www.postgresql.org/), along with [SQLAlchemy](https://www.sqlalchemy.org/) Object Relational Mapper (ORM).

-[Flask-CORS](https://flask-cors.readthedocs.io/) is used to  handle cross origin requests.
+[Flask-CORS](https://flask-cors.readthedocs.io/) was used to  handle cross origin requests.

-For authentication/authorization, we use [Json Web Tokens - JWTs](https://datatracker.ietf.org/doc/html/rfc7519) as handled by the [Auth0](https://auth0.com/) authentication and identity management platform.
+For authentication/authorization, we used [Json Web Tokens - JWTs](https://datatracker.ietf.org/doc/html/rfc7519), managed by the [Auth0](https://auth0.com/) authentication and identity management platform.

-The API is documented using [OpenAPI/Swagger](https://swagger.io/).
+The API was documented using [OpenAPI/Swagger](https://swagger.io/).

-Optionally, [Docker](https://www.docker.com/) or [Podman](https://podman.io/) are required for running inside containers.
-They can be used interchangeably for this project.
+Optionally, [Podman](https://podman.io/) is required for containerized execution.

-Finally, we deploy our app on [Heroku](https://www.heroku.com/) Cloud platform.
+Finally, we deployed our app on the [Heroku](https://www.heroku.com/) Cloud platform.

 ## API Documentation